Unorthodox Jukebox: Critical reception

 The A.V.
 Club's Evan Rytlewsk gave Unorthodox Jukebox a C+, commenting that Mars is "an undeniable talent, desperately searching for an identity to claim as his own", though praising the tracks "Locked Out of Heaven", "Natalie", "Treasure" and "Show Me".
 AllMusic's Tim Sendra felt the record is "a step back from Doo-Wops & Hooligans in so many ways" and criticized the singer for being an "icky hater", hoping that "Mars can sort out his feelings about women and get back to being a sweet romancer" since his "opinion of the opposite sex seems to have taken a nosedive" after his first album's sentimental lyrics.

+In September 2024, Billboard's Kyle Dines affirmed that Unorthodox Jukebox "cemented Mars's status as one of the most commercially dependable male pop stars of his time."

 Accolades

 Unorthodox Jukebox received a Juno Award for International Album of the Year at the 2014 Juno Awards, a Grammy Award for Best Pop Vocal Album at the 56th Grammy Awards and a nomination for Outstanding Creative Achievement in the category of Record Production/Album at the TEC Awards.
 It also received two additional awards, a Fonogram Award for Contemporary Pop-Rock Album of the Year and a Best Male Pop Vocal Album at the Telehit Awards, both ceremonies held in 2013.
 Its lead single, "Locked Out of Heaven", was nominated for Record of the Year and Song of the Year, while its Sultan + Ned Shepard remix received a nomination for Best Remixed Recording, Non-Classical at the 56th Grammy Awards.
 It was also nominated for Outstanding Creative Achievement in the category of Record Production/Single or Track at the TEC Awards.
 "Locked Out of Heaven" had previously won Best Song at the 2013 MTV Europe Music Awards.
 The record's second single, "When I Was Your Man", earned a nomination for Best Pop Solo Performance at the 56th Grammy Awards.

 In December 2013, the album was placed at number two on online music service Rdio's list of "Top global albums" and according to Spotify, another online music service, Unorthodox Jukebox was the fifth most-streamed record worldwide.
 HitFix and MTV created two different lists that featured the 20 best albums of 2012, the recording ranked at number eight and 20, respectively.
 Suzan Gursoy of The Village Voice considered the release the 177th best albums of 2012.